Project Length Custom Length

 The beautiful green of this gemstone comes from the copper contained in the stone which is an altered form of copper with the presence of water affecting the shade.
 The more water in the copper makes it lighter, and less water makes it darker.
 Whilst the absence of water makes it black.
 Striations of green, light green, and black are malachite’s special feature.
 This stone scratches easily and can become dull.
 These stones can be found in the major deposits of Zaire, and also in Australia, Chile, Namibia, the United States and Zimbabwe.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Malachite
+Bead Glossary Gemstones Malachite

-MARBLE BEADS
+MARBLED BEADS

 MARQUISE

-Pronounced _mar_keys and also called a Navette.
+Pronounced mar-keys and also called a Navette.
 It is an oval gemstone which tapers to a point at both ends.
-It was named in honour of the Marquis de Pompadour, the mistress of King Louis XV
+It was named in honour of the Marquis de Pompadour, the mistress of King Louis XV.

 MASS